 So today I wanted to remind you about one Google ranking factor that is often forgotten – especially by small businesses.
 HTTPS is a critical ranking signal of the Google algorithm, and you need to update your site accordingly.

 What's the Difference Between HTTP and HTTPS?

 The difference between HTTP and HTTPS is, in a word, encryption.
 HTTP connections simply aren't secured, which makes it possible for third parties to hijack sessions and steal information.
-HTTPS uses a technology called SSL, which stands for Secure Sockets Layer (which is also similar to TLS, or Transport Layer Security), to secure communications.
+HTTPS uses a technology called SSL, which stands for Secure Sockets Layer to secure communications.

 Because HTTP was so terribly flawed and suffered from many shortcomings, some rather clever Internet engineers and cryptographers got together and invented the idea of an SSL certificate, which contains the public key used to secure an HTTPS session.
 After the certificate and public key have been downloaded, the connection proceeds to create, share, and send a private key used to further secure the connection.

 Alright, so we clearly already know that upgrading your site to use HTTPS can help you capture more free organic traffic.
 More importantly, Google has publicly revealed that sites that are full-HTTPS secure are going to rank higher in their index.

 But that's not the only reason it's important.
 Small and medium-sized businesses typically don't have nearly as much brand awareness and clout as the big brands and household names, and as such, they typically don't command as much trust and credibility with their audience.